Earth's atmosphere :Composition, Function, Layers, Evolution

 Composition of Earth's Atmosphere:

-The Earth's atmosphere is primarily composed of a mixture of gases, with the following approximate percentages by volume:
+These layers are primarily composed of a mixture of gases, with the following approximate percentages by volume:

 3. Argon (Ar): Argon is a noble gas that makes up about 0.93% of the atmosphere.